Tips on Transferring Your Credit Card Balance to Another Issuer

 Here are some of the more attractive balance transfer offers on the market:

-Both these cards come with a 0% interest rate for 21 months on both the balance transfer and new purchases.
+This card come with a 0% introductory APR for 21 months on balance transfers (must be made within the first four months of card membership) and 12 months on purchases.
 The balance transfer fee is 3%.
-The ongoing APR is 11.99-20.99%.

 This special Discover More offer is for 0% interest on balance transfers for 18 months.
 Consumers also receive 0% on purchases for six months.
 The balance transfer fee is 3% and the ongoing APR is 11.99-20.99%.